-Institution Responsibilities Federal Ministry of Agriculture and Forestry, Environment and Water Management • Evaluation of the consequences of radiological and nuclear emergencies • Decision on countermeasures (with involvement of the Federal Ministry of Health) • Environmental monitoring • Competent Authority for international information exchange (ECURIE, Convention on Early Notification and bilateral agreements) Federal Ministry of Health Food monitoring Pre-distribution of KI-blocking National Crisis and Disaster Protection Management in the Federal Ministry of the Interior • Federal co-ordinating institution for crisis management Federal Alarming Centre in the Federal Ministry of Interior National information exchange centre • Contact Point for information exchange with foreign countries (ECURIE, Convention on Early Notification and bilateral agreements) Nine Austrian Provinces • Implementation of countermeasures
+Institution Responsibilities Federal Ministry of Agriculture and Forestry, Environment and Water Management Evaluation of the consequences of radiological and nuclear emergencies Decision on countermeasures (with involvement of the Federal Ministry of Health) Environmental monitoring Competent Authority for international information exchange (ECURIE, Convention on Early Notification and bilateral agreements) Federal Ministry of Health Food monitoring Pre-distribution of KI-blocking National Crisis and Disaster Protection Management in the Federal Ministry of the Interior Federal co-ordinating institution for national crisis and disaster protection management and international disaster relief missions Federal Alarm Centre in the Federal Ministry of Interior National information platform • 24/7 Contact Point for information exchange with foreign countries (ECURIE, Convention on Early Notification and bilateral agreements) Nine Austrian Provinces Implementation of countermeasures

-The majority of requirements of the Ordinance on Interventions in Case of Radiological Emergencies and in Case of Lasting Exposure has been fulfilled by 2010, including a specific catalogue of counter measures in Austria and updating of federal emergency plans in accordance with recommendations of IAEA (EPR-METHOD-2003).
-Reviewing and updating of emergency plans at provincial level on basis of the new federal plans have been initiated and are under implementation.
+The majority of requirements of the Ordinance on Interventions in Case of Radiological Emergencies and in Case of Lasting Exposure has been fulfilled, including a specific catalogue of counter measures in Austria and updating of federal emergency plans in accordance with recommendations of IAEA (EPR-METHOD-2003).
+Reviewing and updating of emergency plans at provincial level on basis of the new federal plans has been finalized in most Austrian Provinces.

-The exchange of information in case of a radiological or nuclear emergency with the competent authorities in the neighbouring countries is guaranteed by three information systems: Austria fulfills the obligations of the Convention on Early Notification of Nuclear Accidents (IAEA), is part of the ECURIE information exchange system organised by the EC and has bilateral agreements with the neighbouring countries operating nuclear power plants.
+The exchange of information in case of a radiological or nuclear emergency with the competent authorities in the neighbouring countries is guaranteed by three information systems: Austria fulfils the obligations of the Convention on Early Notification of Nuclear Accidents (IAEA), is part of the ECURIE information exchange system organised by the EC and has bilateral agreements with the neighbouring countries operating nuclear power plants.
 In addition, the bilateral and regional co-operation have been extended within the last years, including an automatic exchange of information between emergency centres relevant for assessing the impact of a radiological or nuclear accident (such as dose rate measurements and source term information) and joint emergency exercises.